 Indian mustard (Brassica juncea (L.) Czern and Coss) stands as a pivotal cruciferous oilseed crop cultivated globally during the Rabi season.
 Its multifaceted utility encompasses roles as an oilseed, condiment, and medicinal plant.
 Nutritionally, mustard seeds are esteemed for their rich composition, containing approximately 38-46% edible oil, with significant proportions of erucic acid, linolenic acid, and oleic acid, enhancing their value in human diets (Downey, 1983).
 In culinary traditions, mustard oil and seeds are integral ingredients, flavouring condiments, pickles, curries, and vegetables.
 Beyond the kitchen, mustard's applications extend to industries like soap production, varnishes, paints, hair oils, medicines, leather softening, and lubricants (Patel, 2005).
 Additionally, its tender green leaves and stems are consumed as nutritious leafy vegetables.

 India plays a significant role in global mustard production, contributing substantially to the nation's edible oil output.
 The primary mustard growing states include Rajasthan, Madhya Pradesh, Haryana, Uttar Pradesh, West Bengal, Gujarat, Jharkhand, and Assam.
 According to the USDA Foreign Agricultural Service, for the marketing year 2023-2024, India's rapeseed-mustard production is estimated at 11.9 million metric tons, harvested from 9.3 million hectares, with Rajasthan being the leading producer.
 Predominantly cultivated in rain-fed and resource-limited regions, mustard farming is vital for the livelihood security of small and marginal farmers.
 However, production faces challenges from various biotic and abiotic factors, notably insect pests.
-Bakhetia and Sekhon (1989) documented the presence of 38 insect pest species affecting rapeseed and mustard crops in India.
+Bakhetia and & Sekhon (1989) documented the presence of 38 insect pest species affecting rapeseed and mustard crops in India.
 Among these, the mustard aphid (Lipaphis erysimi (Kalt.)), mustard sawfly (Athalia lugens proxima (Klug.)), painted bug (Bagrada hilaris (Burm.)), and leaf miner (Phytomyza horticola (Goureau)) are the most significant pests.
 L. erysimi has been recognized as a persistent and major insect pest in Rajasthan and various other mustard-producing regions, with reported yield losses ranging from 35.4% to 73.3%.
 Additionally, the pest contributes to a 30.09% reduction in seed weight and a 2.75% decline in oil content (Bakhetia & Sekhon, 1989; Singh & Premchand, 1995; Sharma & Kashyap, 1998).

 Mustard aphid, belong to the family Aphididae under the order Hemiptera and suborder Homoptera, causes both qualitative and quantitative damage to mustard crops.
 Both nymphs and adults feed by extracting cell sap from leaves, petioles, tender stems, inflorescences, and pods.
-This pest exhibits rapid multiplication, covering entire crop fields in just a few days, particularly under cloudy weather conditions.
+This pest exhibits rapid multiplication due to parthenogenetic development, covering entire crop fields in just a few days, particularly under cloudy weather conditions.
 Persistent feeding by large aphid populations leads to leaf yellowing, curling, and eventual drying, which results in weakened siliquae (pods) and undersized seeds.
 Additionally, the secretion of honeydew by aphids provides an ideal medium for the growth of sooty mould, which disrupts the process of photosynthesis (Atwal & Dhaliwal, 2015).
 The population dynamics of insect pests are influenced by climatic conditions, crop growth stages, and the activity of their natural enemies.
 Understanding the interactions between pest activity and biotic and abiotic factors are crucial for developing predictive models that aid in forecasting pest outbreaks.
-Natural predators such as Coccinella septempunctata L. and Menochilus sexmaculatus Fab. play a significant role in reducing aphid populations.
+Natural predators such as Coccinella septempunctata L. and Menochilus sexmaculatus (Fab.) play a significant role in reducing aphid populations.
 Therefore, the present study aims to analyse the population dynamics of mustard aphids concerning their biotic and abiotic factors.

 2. MATERIALS AND METHODS